No results for ""

 An outlier is a data point that has a value much higher or much lower than the other points in its data set.
 Outliers are typically caused by unusual or illogical behavior from someone included in an experiment.
 If handled incorrectly, an outlier can negatively impact your experiment results by skewing the analysis and making it more difficult to make informed decisions.

 For example, imagine you are running an experiment comparing sales revenue for a product when you offer a 10% discount, versus when you offer no discount.
-Most people buy just one or two of your product at a time, so it's easy to compare sales volume between the discounted and non-discounted treatments.
+Most people buy just one or two of your product at a time, so it's easy to compare sales volume between the discounted treatment variation and non-discounted control variation.
 Now imagine that a customer buys 1,500 of your product at full price to distribute to students at the school they work for.
 This data point is now an outlier, as it is very unusual customer behavior.
 If not handled correctly, the outlier could make it seem like the full-price variation of your product was more popular than the discounted variation, when this wasn't true for most customers.

 Experimentation outlier handling